Search results

 It pays in-depth attention to the robot perspective, the human perspective and the interaction perspective of HRI.
 The course also addresses the challenges of being an interdisciplinary research field as well as ethical and societal issues that may arise in research and development of HRI.

-Planned course coordinator: Alexander Karlsson
+Course coordinator: Alexander Karlsson

 The course covers methods and tools for probabilistic modeling from a perspective which is present within the areas: artificial intelligence, machine learning and data science.
 For further information, see the course plan.